mantidproject/mantid/docs/source/release/v6.7.0/indirect_geometry.rst

 Bugfixes
 ############
 - Updated the CRYSTAL parser for Abins to accept files with complex eigenvectors expressed as "ANTI-PHASE".
 This seems to be the notation used for calculations on a regular q-point mesh, such as when performing Fourier interpolation to obtain a dense DOS.
 - Fixed a bug when loading certain ``vasprun.xml`` files in Abins.
-If the VASP user enables ``selective dynamics`` and ``IBRION=6``, VASP will ignore the frozen atoms when calculation vibrational frequencies.
+If the VASP user enables ``selective dynamics`` and ``IBRION=6``, VASP will ignore the frozen atoms when calculating vibrational frequencies.
 This created an unexpected number of degrees of freedom.

 :ref:`Release 6.7.0 <v6.7.0>`